Have you ever fallen asleep while soaking up some sun and woke up looking like a lobster?

 I would consider the Easy Up to be a hybrid beach shelter.
 While its not an instant pop up canopy, it does setup in a minute or two.
 The door that works as an extended porch is one of its best features.

-How to Choose the Best Beach Tent for You
+How to Choose the Best Beach Tent

 - Before You Buy a Beach Canopy

 - Types of Beach Tents

 - What Size Beach Tent Do You Need?

 - Special Features

 If your like me, one of your biggest complaints about going to the beach is a lack of shade when you want to cool down and take a break from the sun.
 The ideal solution for me was a beach canopy!

 Beach canopies are a great way to be able to spend hours on the beach without worrying about too much sun exposure.

 They also provide you will a little privacy during nap time and comfort during snack and meal time.
 Beach canopies can help to make your next family vacation or beach outing with friends more exciting, relaxing, and enjoyable.